IEA Heat Pump Conference 2017

 - Sorption Technologies, Working Fluids and Non Traditional Heat Pump Systems.

-Each of the sessions under the four conference tracks reflects the work undertaken in past, running and future Annexes under the IEA Technical Collaboration Program on Heat Pumping Technologies.
-Within those main tracks there will be attention for such topics as Air Conditioning, Supermarkets, Heat Pumps in Cold Climates and Combination with other renewable technologies.
+Each of the sessions under the four conference tracks reflected the work undertaken in past, running and future Annexes under the IEA Technical Collaboration Program on Heat Pumping Technologies.
+Within those main tracks there has been attention for such topics as Air Conditioning, Supermarkets, Heat Pumps in Cold Climates and Combination with other renewable technologies.

 - 1st Graz, Austria in 1984